wso2-attic/asgardeo-auth-angular-sdk/README.md

 getDecodedIDToken(): Promise<DecodedIDTokenPayload>
 ```

-This method returns a promise that resolves with the [`DecodedIDTokenPayload`](https://github.com/asgardeo/asgardeo-auth-spa-sdk#decodedidtokenpayload) object, with the decoded payload of the JWT ID token as mentioned in the table below.
+This method returns a promise that resolves with a [`DecodedIDTokenPayload`](https://github.com/asgardeo/asgardeo-auth-spa-sdk#decodedidtokenpayload) object, which contains the decoded payload of the JWT ID token as mentioned in the table below.

 | Method             | Type                   | Description                                    |
 | ------------------ | ---------------------- | ---------------------------------------------- |